Entries are invited from advertisers; from media, creative or content specialist agencies; and from the creative solutions teams of media owners.

 4. Keep to the point – focus on what the judges are asking for and ensure that you demonstrate how the client, agency and media owner have worked in partnership to create and implement a great idea and deliver amazing results.

-5. Follow the rules – 75% of the work must have happened in 2018.
-Your campaign must have covered 4 or more countries.
+5. Follow the rules – your work must have been implemented between January 2020 and March 2021.
+Your campaign must have covered 3 or more countries.

 Content must be useful, entertaining and relevant to be picked up by consumers